 From a very young age we're taught to ask politely for what we want, and to say 'thank you' once help is given.
 As we get older, though, asking for help is often confused with or feared to be a personal weakness or vulnerability.
 Your messages said you share these worries.
 We want to help.

-Research done by Dr. Deborah Serani, detailed in a Psychology Today article, lists a number of myths, all of which have been proven false.
+Research done by Dr. Deborah Serani lists a number of myths, all of which have been proven false.

 Myth: Asking for help makes us look vulnerable.